zack-young-ideas/mortgage-calculator/README.md

 # Mortgage Amortization Calculator

-This React app displays the monthly cash flows for the purchase of a home to be used as a principal residence or as an income-generating property.
+This React app calculates and displays the monthly cash flows of a mortgage based on information provided by the user.

-NOTE: This app was written in Canada.
-As a result, all income tax and capital gains tax amounts are calculated according to the principles laid out in the Canadian Income Tax Act.

 ## License